paquettg/leaguewrap/README.md

 ]);
 ```

-You can also mix up ids and names and it will return an array.
-This will take 2 requests though, so be careful with it.
-Another limitation is a limit of 40 ids and 40 names per request, this is impossed by the API so we throw a `LeagueWrap\Api\ListMaxException` if you attempt this.
+If you wish to know how many requests you have done so far with a single API object you can always request the request count.
+It will simply return the number of requests to the API it has performed so far.

 ```php
 $summoner->getRequestCount()
 ```

-If you wish to know how many requests you have done so far with a single API object you can always request the request count.
-It will simply return the number of requests to the API it has performed so far.
+To get the only the name of a summoner but no other information (saves on data transfer and speed) you can us the name() method in the summoner object.

 ```php
 $names = $summoner->name(76204);